Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Approximation Capability of GNN's

 \section{Approximation Capability of GNN's}

-This section brings all the results from Sec.~\ref{section_equivalence_SAUHG} and Sec.~\ref{section_equivalence_dyn_graphs} together and formulates a universal approximation theorem for GNNs working on SAUHGs and dynamic graphs and the set of functions that preserve the attributed or dynamic unfolding equivalence, respectively.
+In this section, the results from Sec.~\ref{section_equivalence_SAUHG} and Sec.~\ref{section_equivalence_dyn_graphs} are brought together in the formulation of a universal approximation theorem for GNNs working on SAUHGs and dynamic graphs and the set of functions that preserve the attributed or dynamic unfolding equivalence, respectively.